xiz220/matlab/python_sim/README_python_sim.md

 ### Python Environment

 It is recommended that you install via `conda`.
-From this directory, type:
+If you are on Windows, from this directory, type:

 ```
-conda env create --name lattice-robots -f environment.yml
+conda env create --name lattice-robots -f environment_windows.yml
 conda activate lattice-robots
 ```

+If you are on Linux, use `environment.yml` instead of `environment_windows.yml`.

 You can also install manually.
 This repository requires python 3 and the following packages:
 * numpy